cornell-brg/pymtl-tut-hls/README.md

   8: #                    ()18:rd:00000005:000
 ```

+Note that unlike the ad-hoc Python test used in the popcount example, in
+this case we are using a sophisticated unit testing framework called
+`py.test` which helps make unit testing of general Python programs more
-The line trace has been edited to make it more compact and include
+productive.
+The line trace has been edited to make it more compact and
-annotations.
-Unlike the GCD unit used in our PyMTL tutorial, this GCD
+include annotations.
+Unlike the GCD unit used in our PyMTL tutorial, this
-unit is designed to be an accelerator and thus supports the
+GCD unit is designed to be an accelerator and thus supports the
 xcelreq/xcelresp interface with the following accelerator registers:

  - xr0 : go/result